Item Number: 3038621

 This Reproduction Deck Prism makes a beautiful, historical, and intriguing conversation piece for any home.

-** Also available is the lighted base (item # 3052450) designed to complement our Deck Prism, and has a handsome black matte finish, a U.L. approved 6-foot switched electrical cord, and a 7-watt light bulb.
+** Also available is the Lighted Base (item # 3052450 - shown but NOT included) designed to complement our Deck Prism, and has a handsome black matte finish, a U.L. approved 6-foot switched electrical cord, and a 7-watt light bulb.
 Prism and base sold only as separate units.

 Hexagonal base 4 1/2" W tapering to a point 4 1/4" high.